Zainab-04/Quick_Ride/README.md

 ## <a name="introduction">📃Introduction</a>

 QuickRide is a feature-rich project built using modern web and mobile technologies.
-It replicates the core functionalities of the Uber platform, including **user authentication**, **ride booking**, **real-time location tracking**, **fare calculation** and **real-time communication**.
+It replicates the core functionalities of the existing ride booking platforms, including **user authentication**, **ride booking**, **real-time location tracking**, **fare calculation** and **real-time communication**.
 The application features a clean and responsive user interface, ensuring an intuitive user experience.
 Designed as a learning and portfolio project, it showcases skills in **frontend and backend development, API integration, and real-time features**.

 ## <a name="tech-stack">⚙️Tech Stack</a>